rafaelh/dotfiles/README.md

 # dotfiles

-This is a script to set up all my standard settings on new linux, mac or WSL environments.
-It isn't intended for anyone else to use, but you are welcome to  do so if you wish.
+This is a script to set up all my standard commandline settings.
+I primarily use it on WSL or Chromebook environments, but I've used it on Mac and Linux as well.
+Theoretically these should behave the same, but in practice they differ in the details.
+I didn't write this with other people using it in mind, but you are welcome to do so if you wish.

-Clone the repository and then run python3 setup.py to create symlinks in your home directory.
-This will also create a '~/gitrepos' directory which you should add any local git repositories to.
-Once you have restarted the terminal environment (or run 'source ~/.bashrc'), you can run 'gitupdate', which will update all repositories in the gitrepos directory, including this one.
-It will also update the vim plugin directories.
+Clone the repository and then run python setup.py to create symlinks in your home directory.

+Things to note:
+* Scripts are located in the dotfiles/bin directory, which is symlinked to ~/.bin
+* Setup will erase your vim plugins directory, and will sync a new set.
+After that you can run 'vimupdate' to iterate through them and pull the latest code
+* If you symlink this to root as well, it should provide you with a similar setup, tweaked for admin access

 Have fun!